-Top Tours & Activities in Kathmandu
+Top attractions in Kathmandu

 Kathmandu is the capital city of Nepal.
 You can explore thousands of years of culture here, while making your way through historic temples and monasteries that belong to Hindus and Buddhists alike.

 Through the 19th century, Basantapur Durbar Square was the playground of the Nepalese monarchy.
 Due to natural disasters over the years, many buildings in the square have needed repair, but Durbar square maintains a tradition of Nepalese architecture and is ranked as an UNESCO World Heritage site.

 A Tibetan Buddhist monastery, Shechen Monastery was founded in the late 17th century.
 Three hundred monks take care of Shechen, which is one of six mother monasteries in Nepal.

 Located on an ancient trade route, this place of meditation is a must-see on any spiritual journey around Kathmandu.
 Boudhanath is one of the largest stupa's in the world, and many Tibetan traders and merchants have offered their prayers to this land over the centuries.

 The Kopan Monastery is not far from Boudhanath and is mostly known for teaching Buddhism to foreigners.
 Starting in the 1970s the monastery offered a month-long meditation course in November and December.
 At other times throughout the year, please note that the monastery is only open to the public on Saturday.

 5. Harati Devi Temple

 The Tibetan name of the Harati Devi Temple is Swayambhunath and translates to "sublime trees."
 The ancient religious architecture frames a museum, library, stupa, and more; and visitors are sure to discover much about Nepalese traditions of worship at the Harati Devi Temple.

 6. Pashupatinath Temple